manimanis/async-udacity-course/README.md

 # Ajax

-This is the repo for [Udacity's Ajax course]().
+This my own work for [Udacity's Ajax course]().

 The course covers making asynchronous requests using three different methods:

 * the XHR object
 * jQuery's `.ajax()` method